We believe hospitality can transform lives

 participant wages

-Scarf trainees and graduates have collectively earned $264,950 in award wages through
+Scarf trainees and graduates have collectively earned over $280,000 in award wages through

 Scarf Dinners, events and paid trials/work experience shifts, paid directly by Scarf.